 On the front of the 'Halloween' card the Zodiac Killer had not only written the number 14 on the skeleton's outstretched hand, but had also written 4-TEEN on the inside of the card.
 This may well have alluded to a potential 14th victim, but other links would be made when the 'SLA' letter, mailed on 14th February 1974, arrived at the San Francisco Chronicle with connections to Paul Avery once again.

-Paul Avery was heavily involved in the reporting of the kidnap of Patty Hearst (19), a newspaper heiress, taken hostage on February 4th 1974 by the Symbionese Liberation Army, an urban militant group.
-She later was to be viewed as a sympathizer for the group, after her involvement in a bank heist along with other SLA members.
-She was caught on film, on the bank's cameras on April 15th 1974 brandishing a M1 Carbine, appearing a willing participant in the robbery.
+Paul Avery had covered the unfolding story regarding the kidnapping of newspaper heiress Patty Hearst (19), taken hostage on February 4th 1974 by the Symbionese Liberation Army, an urban militant group.
+She later would become viewed as a sympathizer for the group, after her involvement in a bank heist along with other SLA members.
+She was caught on the bank's security cameras on April 15th 1974 brandishing a M1 Carbine, and appearing a willing participant in the robbery.

-The link may prove tenuous, but what we do know about this card, is that it starts with exactly the same line as the Halloween Card, 'From Your Secret Pal' and therefore can be regarded as a sister card, but it held an important clue, a Xerox or photocopy of two keys on a chain.
+The link may prove tenuous, but what we do know about this card, is that it starts with exactly the same line as the 'Halloween' card: "From Your Secret Pal," and therefore could be regarded as a sister card.
+It did however contain a strange addition, or possibly an important clue, a Xerox or photocopy of two keys on a chain.

 Bearing in mind the Zodiac Killer's ability to flip or reverse his text in his latter correspondence, it would not be surprising if the Xerox was suggestive of such an approach in the 'Halloween' card, regarding the LAV in Paul Averly being reversed to give us VAL.